NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

 :::
 </HideAyudeWrapper>

-Tuning the feed forward controller for accurate following is necessary for for accurate path following.
-Poor tuning of the feed forward controller will result in errors later along the line.
+Tuning the feedforward controller for accurate following is necessary for for accurate path following.
+Poor tuning of the feedforward controller will result in errors later along the line.

 ## Tuning